Significantly Enhance the Value of Your Teaching Degree as a Dual Major

 In all, you will spend 8 semesters in actual classrooms.
 Your final two semesters will be dedicated to pre-student teaching and student teaching experiences where you can take your turn at the head of the class.

 While it is important to be knowledgeable about your curriculum, it is also important to develop your personal teaching style for the classroom.
-Through GMercyU's hands-on approach in the classroom, you will learn effective classroom management styles, an array of communication methods, and will be able to handle conflicts within the classroom.
+Through GMercyU's hands-on approach, you will learn effective classroom management styles, an array of communication methods, and will be able to handle conflicts within the classroom.
+Our real-world approach to teaching will prepare you to better understand your students in a dynamic setting.

 No matter your major, all GMercyU classes are taught by full-time or part-time faculty members – no teaching assistants.
-In fact, the professors in our Education programs have more than 130 years of combined experience as educators!
+In fact, the professors in our Education Programs have more than 130 years of combined experience as educators!

 An essential part of becoming a certified teacher in Pennsylvania is passing the required Pennsylvania Department of Education tests.

 At GMercyU, we will help you prepare for these tests.

-Not only will you work closely with your advisor but our Student Success Center provides many opportunities to help you prepare for these tests, including a series of basic skills workshops, a computer program to practice for the tests, private one-on-one tutoring, and a variety of materials for you to take and prepare on your own.
+Not only will you work closely with your advisor, but our Student Success Center provides many opportunities to help you prepare for these tests, including a series of basic skills workshops, a computer program to practice for the tests, private one-on-one tutoring, and a variety of materials for you to take and prepare on your own.

 Founded by Assistant Dean of the School of Business and Education Deb Schadler, PhD, the Autism Institute focuses on scientifically research-based best practices for supporting students on the Autism spectrum.